TerryMooreII/sia/readme.md

 [ ] Better error handling
 [ ] Pagination
-[ ] `sia init` to generate a new site and clean up of the initial theme
+[ ] `sia init` to generate a new site and clean up of the initial theme [ ] While pages and longer blog posts are great, i would like to add a mircoblogging feed to the site.
+[ ] Github action to publish new version to npm